-Saoirse Ronan made her acting debut at the age of only 10 years old, and over the years we have watched her transform from a promising child star in films including Joe Wright’s Atonement to an elegant and super talented young woman as she makes her Irish film debut.
+Saoirse Ronan made her acting debut at the age of only 10 years old, and over the years we have watched her transform from a promising child star in films including Joe Wright’s Atonement and Peter Jackson’s The Lovely Bones, to an elegant and super talented young woman in films such as Brooklyn and Lady Bird.

 Peter Jackson took a lot of risks with this film, and I think it’s one worth applauding, despite the films very mixed reviews.
 With Ronan giving an incredible lead performance, the power of this film comes from Stanley Tucci‘s character.
 We know who the monster is throughout the film, but we are but spectators unable to do anything to help the other characters.
 It’s so rare that a film puts you in such an uncomfortable position, and then it’s not exactly a happy ending either, as the last ten minutes are just as distressing as the first.

 It is an outstanding story full of deep emotion, and will forever remain one of my favourite novels, a lot of which is thanks to Ronan leading the adaptation so incredibly.

 3. Hanna (2011)